Powerball Jackpot-Top 10 largest US Jackpots

 Share via Email

-An estimated jackpot of $700 million is up for grabs in the Powerball lottery draw on Wednesday night — potentially the second-largest lottery payout in the nation.
-Here is a look at the 10 largest U.S. jackpots so far and the states where the winning tickets were sold:
+A single winning ticket was sold for the $758.7 million Powerball jackpot that was up for grabs in Wednesday night's drawing.
+It was the second-largest lottery jackpot in the nation so far.

+Here is a look at the 10 largest U.S. jackpots and the states where the winning tickets were sold:

 1. $1.6 billion, Powerball, Jan.
 13, 2016 (three tickets, from California, Florida, Tennessee)